-I, David Rothstein hereby declare that:
+I, Usher Gray, certify that:

-- I reviewed the interim report of AIG Israel Insurance Company Ltd. (hereafter - "the insurance company") for the year ended December 31, 2022 (hereafter - "the report"). - 2.
-Based on my knowledge, the report does not include any misstatement of a material fact or omit to disclose a material fact the presentation of which in the report is necessary for the purpose of ensuring that under the circumstances in which those presentations are included, they will not be misleading regarding the period covered by the report. - 3.
-Based on my knowledge, the quarterly financial statements and other financial information included in the report reflect fairly, in all material respects, the financial position, results of operations, changes in shareholders' equity and cash flows of the insurance company for the date and periods covered by the report. - 4.
-The Company's other certifying officers and I are responsible for establishing and maintaining controls and procedures relating to disclosure1 and internal controls over financial reporting of the insurance company; and - - (a) Accordingly, we have designed such disclosure controls and procedures, or have had such disclosure controls and procedures established under our charge, designed to ensure that material information relating to the insurance company is made known to us by others in the insurance company particularly during the period in which the reports were prepared; - (b) We designed internal controls over financial reporting, or supervised the design of such internal controls designed to provide a reasonable assurance regarding the reliability of the financial reporting and assurance to the effect that the financial statements are drawn up in accordance with International Financial Reporting Standards (IFRS) and in accordance with the directives of the Supervisor of Insurance. - (c) We assessed the effectiveness of controls and procedures regarding the disclosure of the insurance company and presented our conclusions regarding the effectiveness of disclosure controls and procedures as of the end of the period covered in the report, based on our estimate; and - (d) We disclosed in the report any change in the insurance company's internal controls over financial reporting which took place in this quarter and had a material effect or is expected to have a material effect on the insurance company's internal controls over financial reporting; and
+- 1. I have reviewed the annual report of AIG Israel Insurance Company Ltd. (hereinafter: "the Insurance Company") for 2023 (hereinafter: "the Report"). - 2.
+Based on my knowledge, the Report does not contain any untrue statement of a material fact or omit to represent a material fact necessary to make the representations made therein, in light of the circumstances under which such representations were made, not misleading with respect to the period covered by the Report. - 3.
+Based on my knowledge, the financial statements and other financial information included in the Report fairly reflect, in all material respects, the financial position, results of operations, changes in equity and cash flows of the Insurance Company as at the dates and for the periods covered by the Report. - 4.
+I and other persons in the Insurance Company making this certification are responsible for establishing and maintaining disclosure1 controls and procedures and internal control over the financial reporting1 of an Insurance Company, and have - - (a) established such controls and procedures, or caused such controls and procedures to be established under our supervision, to ensure that material information relating to the Insurance Company is made known to us by others within the Insurance Company, particularly during the period of preparing the Report; - (b) established internal control over financial reporting, or supervised the establishment of internal control over financial reporting, to provide a reasonable degree of assurance regarding the reliability of the financial reporting and the preparation of the financial statements in accordance with the requirements prescribed by the Commissioner of the Capital Market, Insurance and Savings, in conformity with the Supervision of Financial Services Laws (Insurance), 1981. - (c) evaluated the effectiveness of the Insurance Company's disclosure controls and procedures and presented our conclusions regarding the effectiveness of the disclosure controls and procedures, as at the end of the period covered by the Report based on such evaluation; and

-1 As defined in the provisions of the Institutional Bodies Circular regarding internal controls over financial reporting - declarations, reports and disclosures.
+As defined in Public Institutions' Circular, Internal Control over Financial Reporting - Certifications, Reports and Disclosures.

+AIG

+(d) disclosed in the Report any change in the Insurance Company's internal control over financial reporting that occurred this quarter that has materially affected, or is reasonably likely to materially affect, the Insurance Company's internal control over financial reporting; and

-- 5. The insurance company's other certifying officers and I have disclosed to the insurance company's auditors, the insurance company's board of directors and its audit committee, based on our most recent evaluation of internal controls over financial reporting, the following: - All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the insurance company's ability to record, process, summarize and report financial information; and - b.
-Any fraud, whether material or not, that involves management or other employees who have a significant role in the insurance company's internal controls over financial reporting.
+5. I and other persons in the Insurance Company making this certification have disclosed to the Insurance Company's Auditors, to the Board of Directors and to the Audit Committee of the Board of Directors of the Insurance Company, based on our most recent evaluation of internal control over financial reporting:

+(a) All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting, which are reasonably likely to adversely affect the Insurance Company's ability to record, process, summarize and report financial information; and

+(b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the Insurance Company's internal control over financial reporting.

-There is nothing in the aforesaid to derogate from my responsibility or the responsibility of any other person, pursuant to any law.
+Nothing in the stated above detracts from my responsibility or from the responsibility of any other person under any law.